 Patterns of Service Discovery: Client-Side vs. Server-Side

 Once a service registers itself with a service registry, other services (clients) need a way to find it.
 There are two primary patterns for how this discovery process takes place: Client-Side Discovery and Server-Side Discovery.
-Understanding these patterns is crucial for choosing the right approach for your microservices architecture.

 Client-Side Discovery